 Wondering what to do after the flowers are spent?
 Read on...

 This beautiful plant will bloom for 4-6 weeks, then can be brought back to bloom the next year.
 Here are the steps:

-CAUTION: All parts of this plant are poisonous; the rhizome is the most toxic.
-Keep it out of the reach of children and pets who may play with or ingest this plant.
+CAUTION: All parts of calla lilies are poisonous; the rhizome is the most toxic.
+Keep it out of the reach of children, cats and dogs who may play with or ingest this plant.